Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

-Finally, interpolate the top-$m$ terms with the original query using a weight $\lambda$.
-Intuitively, a term that appears near query-relevant contexts (even if rare) is promoted, while spurious high-frequency terms are down-weighted.
-CEQE is fully unsupervised and drops into existing PRF pipelines with only additional BERT text encodes.
+Finally, the top-$m$ terms are interpolated with the original query using a weight $\lambda$.
+Intuitively, terms appearing in query-relevant contexts are promoted even if rare, while spurious high-frequency terms are down-weighted.
+CEQE is fully unsupervised and integrates into existing PRF pipelines with only additional BERT encoding.

 \paragraph{SQET: Supervised filtering of term candidates}